Sonic-3-AIR-Modders-Board/3AIR-Mod-Resources/README.md

 ### Usage Guidelines
 As stated, the assets are free for open usage with the only exemption being commercial usage.

 Commercial usage occurs when the usage of assets are for profit in real world currency or any digital item/currency that can be turned into real world currency.
-This includes paid-access, paywalled, or commisioned content (for example, as a Patreon reward for paid tiers.)
+This includes paid-access, paywalled, or commissioned content (for example, as a Patreon reward for paid tiers.)

-An example of non-commercial, commisioned usage would be Gamebanana points from requests.
-The only thing you could really turn them into is games.
+An example of non-commercial, commissioned usage would be [Gamebanana](https://gamebanana.com/) points from requests.
+The only thing you could really turn them into are games that are not refundable.

 ### More Information

 Please see the [wiki](https://github.com/AirWay1/3AIR-Mod-Resources/wiki) for more information on the Modders' Resource, including contributor information and a FAQ that should hopefully answer any questions you may have.

+This repository and its content are not licensed under any license but may be used as stated.